 Nahal Kziv and the ruins of Montfort Castle

 This stunningly scenic circular hike visits the ruins of the Crusader fortress of Montfort, and then continues along the flowing stream Nahal Kziv.
 It is mainly easy going, except for the last part, which involves some climbing on a somewhat steep and long incline.
 This hike is therefore suitable only for families with somewhat older kids.
-It can be made much easier, however, by returning the way you came.
+However, it can be made much easier by returning at any time by the way you came.

 THE HIKE